Food Storage: 8 Cans of Fruit

 Family Preparation: Provide a safe alternative heat source for your home.
 This could be a fireplace, wood stove, and propane or kerosene space heater.
 A year's supply of fuel is preferable, but for emergency purposes, a two-week supply would be acceptable.
 Any time an alternative heating system is operating, have at least one carbon monoxide detector in use and ventilation must be provided to prevent Carbon Monoxide poisoning.

-Begin working on your family history.
+Spiritual Preparation: Begin working on your family history.
 Read the Ensign November 2003, p 52 "The Phenomenon That is You", by James E Faust.
 As President Boyd K. Packer has said, "If you don't know where to start, start with yourself.
 If you don't know what records to get and how to get them, start with what you have."
 You will learn about the phenomenon that is you.
 Tell your children and grandchildren about their grandparents and other ancestors.

 Food For Thought: